Buy or lease a company bicycle

 Example

 You lend your employee €1,500 for a bicycle.
-They will receive a €0.15 kilometre allowance for a home-work journey of 4 kilometres.
+They will receive an allowance of €0.15 per kilometre for a home-work journey of 4 kilometres.
 That is a compensation of €1.20 per working day.
 They then repay the loan in about 5 years.